vbyazilim/django-vb-baseapp/README.md

 ## Tutorial

-Let’s build a basic blog with categories!
-First, create your virtual environment:
+Let’s build a basic blog with categories and tags!
+First, create a virtual
+environment:

 ```bash
 # via builtin